syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/columns/column-chooser.md

 ![Hide column in column chooser dialog](../../images/column-chooser/Colum-chooser-hide.png)

 >The `Columns.ShowInColumnChooser` property is applied to each column element individually.
-By setting it to false, you can hide specific columns from the column chooser dialog.
+By setting it to **false**, you can hide specific columns from the column chooser dialog.

 ## Open column chooser by externally